Transportation in Texas: Highways

-on heavily traveled since their 1948 beginnings with a several-mile stretch of Houston's Gulf Freeway, and are often under construction to meet the demands of continuing growth.
+been heavily traveled since their 1948 beginnings with a several-mile stretch of Houston's Gulf Freeway, and are often under construction to meet the demands of continuing growth.
 As of 2005, there were 79535 mi of public highway in Texas (up from 71000 mi in 1984).
 Texas Department of Transportation (TxDOT) planners have sought ways to reduce rush hour congestion, primarily through High-occupancy vehicle (HOV) lanes for vans and carpools.
 The "Texas T", an innovation originally introduced in Houston, is a ramp design that allows vehicles in the HOV lane, which is usually the center lane, to exit directly to transit centers or to enter the freeway directly into the HOV lane without crossing multiple lanes of traffic.
 Timed freeway entrances, which regulate the addition of cars to the freeway, are also common.
 Houston and San Antonio have extensive networks of freeway cameras linked to transit control centers to monitor and study traffic.

 One characteristic of Texas's freeways are its frontage roads (also known as service roads, feeder roads, and access roads).
 Texas is the only state that widely constructs frontage/access roads along its highways even in the most remote areas.Frontage Roads - What are Frontage Roads and Why Does Texas Have So Many?
 Frontage roads provide access to the freeway from businesses alongside, such as gas stations and retail stores, and vice versa.
 Alongside most freeways along with the frontage roads are two to four lanes in each direction parallel to the freeway permitting easy access to individual city streets.
 A TxDOT policy change now limits the frontage road construction for new highways, but the existing frontage will remain.
 New landscaping projects and a longstanding ban on new billboards are ways Houston has tried to control the potential side effects of convenience.

 Another common characteristic found near Texas overpasses are the Texas U-turns which is a lane allowing cars traveling on one side of a one-way frontage road to U-turn into the opposite frontage road (typically crossing over or under a freeway or expressway) without being stopped by traffic lights or crossing the highway traffic at-grade.

 Most roads, such as rural two-lane roads, rural divided expressways and interstates, and urban interstates are posted at 75 mph, but some rural freeways and interstates have 80 mph speed limits, and one toll road, Texas State Highway 130, has an 85 mph speed limit, the highest in the United States.

-Traffic safety considerations

-Texas and California are comparable being the two largest states in the contiguous United States.
-This perhaps explains why these two states experience higher traffic fatalities than other states.

-There were more traffic fatalities in California than in Texas till 2007.
-Since 2017, there have been more fatalities in Texas than in California.

-The fatality rate by travelled distance and by population is worse in Texas than in the USA.